Adele Khoury Graham: Life and career

 As First Lady of Florida, she became a leading advocate for the elderly.
 Her personal experiences with her older parents and their health needs led her to become a lobbyist, which had positive results.
 Florida began providing home-based services to older Floridians through the Community Care for the Elderly program.
 The ratings system and standards for nursing homes were improved.
 Under her leadership, Florida became the first state to license the Hospice program.
-In 1980, Adele served as Honorary Chairperson for the Governor's Conference on Aging and was an official to the 1981 White House Conference on Aging.
+In 1980, Graham served as Honorary Chairperson for the Governor's Conference on Aging and was an official to the 1981 White House Conference on Aging.

 As an advocate for school volunteerism, she visited all 67 counties in Florida to promote school partnerships.
-The number of senior volunteers in Florida increased 100 percent.
+The number of senior volunteers in Florida increased 100%.

 As project chairman for the National Association of Partners in Education, she co-authored a book, Finish for the Future, that identifies outstanding private sector initiatives in public schools for dropout prevention.

-Adele participated in establishing a dropout prevention partnership program at her alma mater, Miami Edison High School, and successfully raised money to help high school students tutor younger students.
+Graham participated in establishing a dropout prevention partnership program at her alma mater, Miami Edison High School, and successfully raised money to help high school students tutor younger students.

 Historic preservation has been among her interests.
 During the family's tenure in Tallahassee, she restored the Governor's Mansion and added a Florida sunroom to the state home.
 Along with Mary Call Collins, she helped to save the historic Union Bank, and participated in saving Miami Edison Middle School, which is now registered on the National Trust for Historic Preservation.

 Her husband's public service continued in the United States Senate.
-During these years, as well as when she was First Lady, Adele served as Vice President of the Florida House, the state's embassy in the nation's capitol.
+During these years, as well as when she was First Lady, Graham served as Vice President of the Florida House, the state's embassy in the nation's capitol.
 She was also an active member of International Neighbor's Club # One in Washington, D.C.

-Adele was awarded an Honorary Degree of Doctors of Laws from Barry University in recognition of her dedicated service as a wife, mother and educator.
-In 2005, she was selected "A Woman of Impact" in Greater Miami and the University of Florida honored her as an "Alumna of Outstanding Achievement."
+Graham was awarded an Honorary Degree of Doctors of Laws from Barry University in recognition of her dedicated service as a wife, mother and educator.
+In 2005, she was named "A Woman of Impact" in Greater Miami, and the University of Florida honored her as an "Alumna of Outstanding Achievement."

 Education

-Adele Graham attended high school at Miami Edison High School.
-Adele Graham was educated at the University of Florida and graduated from Boston University.
+Graham attended high school at Miami Edison High School.
+She was educated at the University of Florida and graduated from Boston University.

-Graham's mother was of Scotch-Irish descent and her father came from a family of Maronite Christians from Beirut, Lebanon.
+Graham's mother was of Scotch-Irish descent, and her father came from a family of Maronite Christians from Beirut, Lebanon.